FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 # Cura settings for Creality Ender 3 S1 Pro 3D printer (still under construction)

 Since my new Creatlity Ender 3 S1 Pro 3D printer almost drove me crazy, here my currently best setting for this new printer after a lot of frustrating testing, try and error, and debugging.
 With these settings and recipices I hope that you can have a better jump start and do not need to go through the same frustration cycles as I had to do.
 There are for sure possibilities to further improve the Cura settings.
 Still some small zits are visible in the test print.
 I am curious to get your feedback.
 Any feeback and further improvements are highly welcome.
-Sorry for some Cura screen shots in German language.
-The coressponding screenshots in English are provided as '\<name>_en.png', but not linked in this Readme.md.

 ## Used filament